gmelo138/workflow-automation/README.md

 ### Error-Handling Mechanisms
 The system employs robust error-handling mechanisms to ensure that workflows can recover gracefully from failures.

 - **Retry Logic**: When an action within a workflow fails, the system uses a retry mechanism to handle transient errors.
 This logic is configurable, allowing developers to specify how many times a failed action should be retried and the duration between retries (implementing a backoff strategy).
-Redis can be used to manage the queue of retryable tasks, ensuring that failed actions are retried without losing track of them.
+BullMQ manages the queue of retryable tasks, ensuring that failed actions are retried without losing track of them.

 - **Logging**: Comprehensive logging is implemented throughout the workflow execution process.
 NestJS provides built-in logging capabilities, which can be enhanced by integrating with external logging services.
 The logs track workflow executions, actions taken, and any errors encountered.
 This logging is essential for debugging and monitoring the health of workflows, enabling developers to identify and resolve issues promptly.

 ## License